 Cuffed Dress Trousers

 Rolling a dress pant?
 Pin rolling is a fun way to instantly update a smart casual look.
-Paired with a dress shirt or a t-shirt, showing off some mankle is cheeky, and the possibilities are endless.
-Cuffed trousers require a smarter shoe or a simple sneaker.
+Paired with a dress shirt or a T-shirt, showing off some ‘mankle’ is cheeky, and the possibilities are endless.
+Cuffed jeans for men or cuffed trousers require a smarter shoe or a simple sneaker.
 Pick some nice loafers or a clean pair of trainers to match your trousers.
 Styling trousers with trainers is a modern take on a classic item and really brings those boring slacks back to life.

 Pin Rolling Chinos

 A great way to try a new trend on the classic chino?
-Add a little mankle!
-Keep the pin roll small – it’s more ideal to have a tight roll than to have a turn-up.
+Add a little ankle!
+Keep the pin roll small – it’s ideal to have a tight roll than to have a turn-up.

 Pin Rolling Selvedge Denim